 In this way you will go to the ground without fail.
-And no lying, I will take your dagger.
+And without a lie, I will take your dagger.
 If you are in armour, it is good for you, because with your own dagger I will take your life.
 If we are armoured, this art cannot fail.
 Although if you are unarmoured and very quick, there are other plays I can also make.

 Throwing the leg like this is a highly effective, yet somewhat difficult technique to perform.
 The difficulty is not so much a technical one, but more of a strategic issue.
 If you are bending over low enough to perform this play, you will be quite exposed.
 It is less a technique to apply with any planning, but more something to keep in reserve to get yourself out of a tight situation where you are being overwhelmed by an aggressive opponent.
 Under such circumstances, this play is an excellent method of regaining the advantage.